jesayafn/doc/istio-observability/README.md

 ### 1. Metrics

 Provide set of metrics based on the four "golden signals" (latency, traffic, errors, saturation).
-The metrics can be accessed on [Prometheus](https://istio.io/latest/about/faq/#metrics-and-logs) installed with [Prometheus Helm chart](https://artifacthub.io/packages/helm/prometheus-community/prometheus) or with following the Istio and Prometheus integration documentation [Istio Documentation - Prometheus Integration - Option 1: Quick Start](https://istio.io/latest/docs/ops/integrations/prometheus/#option-1-quick-start).

 Below is an example of Querying on Prometheus to get Istio generated metrics:
 ![Querying on Prometheus to get Istio generated metrics.](img/i-3-doc_istio-obervability_0.jpeg)

 ### 2. Distributed traces

 Distributed trace spans for each service, providing operators with a detailed understanding of call flows and service dependencies within a mesh.
 Distributed tracer supported: [Zipkin, Jaeger, Lightstep, and Datadog](https://istio.io/latest/docs/concepts/observability/#distributed-traces).

 Below is an example of Tracing microservices on Jaeger:
 ![Tracing microservices on Jaeger](img/i-3-doc_istio-obervability_5.png)